provable-things/token-swap/README.md

-    ✓ Sending `pLOTTO` tokens to `TOKEN_SWAP contract should mint `Lotto` tokens` (824ms) ✓ Sending ERC777 tokens other than `pLOTTO` to the `TOKEN_SWAP` contract should revert (626ms) ✓ Redeeming `pLotto` tokens will burn `Lotto` tokens (1002ms)
+    ✓ Sending `pLOTTO` tokens to `TOKEN_SWAP contract should mint `Lotto` tokens` (824ms) ✓ Sending ERC777 tokens other than `pLOTTO` to the `TOKEN_SWAP` contract should revert (626ms) ✓ Redeeming `pLotto` tokens will burn `Lotto` tokens (1002ms) ✓ pLotto minted with the correct metadata will mint Lotto tokes in one tx (871ms)

   9 passing (14s)